youness-elh/Defect-detection-tool/README.md

 * The project: During the summer semester of 2019 and preparing familiarize with the topic
 * The internship: Two months stating from 1st of July 2019.

-The tool is made progressivly in two parts:

-* The project: During the summer semester of 2019 and preparing familarize with the topic
-* The internsahip: Two months stating from 1st of July 2019.

 ## References

 This work is done in **Fraunhofer IWM** at the Structural Integrity and Fracture Mechanics group under the supervision of Mr. Ali Aydin and Mr. Igor Varfolomeev.
 The UT images are provided by: